listar2000/java_Projects/README.md

 # March 15, 2018
 (The sorting project's IO functions has been finished, now struggling over which type of file to store the information) Refine the sorting algorithm behind the sorting project `Bubble Sorting --> Selection Sorting/ Insertion Sorting`.
 This change is only intended to beautify the codes.

+P.S. new functionalities are successfully added to the program.
+Now it seems less like a toy than an imitation to a practical software.
+Autoloading and autosaving are added, so that the information users store will remain every time the program is executed.